lzhenn/cmip6-to-wrfinterm/ReadMe.md

 output_prefix=CMIP6
 ```
 * `[INPUT]['input_root']` is the root directory of the CMIP6 data, here it points to the `./sample/` folder.
 * `[INPUT]['model_name']` is the name of the model.
 Now only the `MPI-ESM-1-2-HR` model is supported.
+If you plan to use other models, you need to setup your own variable mapping table (see below).
+* `[INPUT]['vtable_name']` Will assign which Vtable to use.
 This item will guide the script to read the corresponding variable mapping table in `./db/`.
-If you plan to use other models, you need to setup your own variable mapping table (see below).
+The seperation of model_name and vtable_name will be useful if you hope to replace some variables in the same model.

 * `[INPUT]['exp_id']` `['esm_flag']` `['grid_flag']` are used to form the netCDF file name.
 * `[INPUT]['cmip_strt_ts']` and `[INPUT]['cmip_end_ts']` are the start and end time of the CMIP6 data.
 * `[OUTPUT]['etl_strt_ts']` and `[OUTPUT]['etl_end_ts']` are the start and end time of your desired ETL period.